 - a.
-A student, who has issued three (3) checks and/or ACH's to the University that have been returned within a 12 month period, will be sent written notification that his or her name is being placed on the bad check list.
-In addition, any student who fails to make restitution on any check/ACH by the deadline on his or her original notification letter will be sent a letter advising that his or her name may be placed on the bad check list if not paid within three (3) weeks.
-Both letters also advise him or her that all future payments to the University must be by cash, money order, or certified check.
-A student whose registration has been cancelled for nonpayment of a registration check/ACH will be immediately placed on the bad check list. - b.
-Placement on the bad check list may be cause for denying future short term loans. - c.
-A student may request that his or her name be removed from the bad check list one year from the date his or her last returned check/ACH was paid in full by completing a form in the Cashier's Office.
+A student, who has issued three (3) checks and/or ACH's to the University that have been returned within a 12 month period, will be sent written notification that his or her name is being placed on the Bad Check List.
+A student whose registration has been cancelled for nonpayment of a registration check/ ACH will be immediately placed on the Bad Check List.
+All future payments to the University must be by cash, money order, or certified check. - b.
+Placement on the Bad Check List may be cause for denying future short term loans. - c.
+A student may request that his or her name be removed from the Bad Check List one year from the date his or her last returned check/ACH was paid in full by completing a form in the Cashier's Office.